A business owner must keep the funds intended for the business separate from their personal finances.

 - Moreover, the process of documentation is confusing and time-confusing.

 The RazorpayX-powered current account is backed by leading financial institutions.
-It comes equipped with advanced features that facilitate smooth business banking and save a lot of time.
 Let us look at some of its benefits:

 - A dashboard that provides a crisp overview of the state of the business’s finances